jzanetti/Sijin_nix/docs/source/Basics.rst

           e.g., a link pointing to the package that has been put into the store is created in ``./result/bin/hello``
+   * - clean up nix store of unused packages
+     - `nix-collect-garbage`
+     - N/A

 Reference
 ------